IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 # UID2 SDK for Java (Server-Side) Reference Guide

-You can use the UID2 SDK for Java (server-side) to facilitate:
+You can use the UID2 SDK for Java (server-side) to facilitate the following:

 - Generating UID2 advertising tokens
 - Refreshing UID2 advertising tokens